Washington Legislature Increases Penalties for Repeat DUI

 The legislation contains a number of reforms designed to increase the penalties for repeat drunk driving offenses and to increase supervision over repeat drunk drivers in an effort to prevent them from committing additional offenses.

 Upon being released from jail, these drivers will also have to submit to state supervision.
 Drivers will have to install ignition interlock devices in their vehicles within five days of being released from jail.
-An ignition interlock device is a breath-testing machine that prevents a vehicle from starting if alcohol is detected.
+An ignition interlock device is a breathalyzer apparatus that disables a vehicle’s ignition if it senses the presence of alcohol.

 In some counties, drivers would be able to avoid using an ignition interlock by participating in a new pilot program.
 The program requires repeat drunk drivers to participate in alcohol treatment and to consent to 24/7 monitoring.

 Notably, all of these penalties will be imposed before conviction.